JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 insertcols!(df, 3, :B => rand(4), :B => 11:14; makeunique = true)
 ```

 New rows can be added to an existing `DataFrame` by the `push!` function.
-It is possible to append a new row in the form of a vector or a tuple of the correct length or in the form of a dictionary with the correct keys.
+It is possible to append a new row in the form of a vector or a tuple of the correct length or in the form of a dictionary or `DataFrame` with the correct keys.

 ```@example dfbasics
 push!(df, [10, "F", 0.1, 15, 0.235, :f])